 Handles will not even stay locked-in causing

-Handle-Lock Limit-Switch to Open, and the Machine Stops Punching.
+Handle-Lock Limit-Switch to Not-Close, and the Machine Stops Punching.

 The Correct Way to Repair would be to